School - School of Health and Society

 Start Date(s): September

 Part-time - £8,000 per year

 - Treat patients that ICE finds for you at their purpose-built hospital

 - Learn from leading implant experts and clinical mentors

-- Develop clinical skills & competency in Implant Dentistry
+- Develop clinical skills and competency in Implant Dentistry

 - A part-time only course

 This MSc in Dental Implantology programme at the University of Salford has been developed in partnership with ICE Postgraduate Dental Institute and Hospital.
 This partnership will allow you as a student to gain hands on supervised learning in a highly technical clinical setting.

 - Patients and trained mentors are provided by ICE, this way ensuring that you are supported throughout your training and can focus on developing your skills.

 - A unique state of the art learning environment at the ICE implant hospital .